 Of course, tomatoes that ripen fully on the vine before harvest will always taste the best.
 However, garden tomatoes ripened after harvest will still taste better than most grocery store tomatoes.

-Now you know why your tomatoes are so slow to ripen.
+Now you know why your tomatoes are slow to ripen.
 You also know how to speed it up if you want to harvest a little bit sooner.

 I hope you found this article helpful.
 If so, please share it with someone who can use the information.